IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web_actions.md

       https://us-south.functions.cloud.ibm.com/api/v1/web/2ca6a304-a717-4486-ae33-1ba6be11a393/default/redirect
       ```

-3. Check HTTP response is HTTP redirect.
+3. Check that the HTTP response is indeed an HTTP redirect.

       ```bash
       curl -v https://us-south.functions.cloud.ibm.com/api/v1/web/2ca6a304-a717-4486-ae33-1ba6be11a393/default/redirect